Cinnamon budgerigar mutation: Appearance

 All the markings which appear black or dark grey in the corresponding Normal appear brown in the Cinnamon, of a shade similar to that of white coffee.
 The Cinnamon markings on cocks tend to be considerably darker than on hens.
 The long tail feathers are lighter than Normals.
 The body colour and cheek patches are much paler, being about half the depth of colour of the Normal.
 The feathers of Cinnamons appear tighter than Normals, giving a silky appearance.
-It is these quiet pastel shades and the sleekness of the plumage that give the variety its appeal.
+It is these quiet pastel shades and the sleekness of the plumage that gives the variety its appeal.

 The eyes of the newly hatched Cinnamon are not black like the eyes of Normals, but deep plum-coloured.
 This colour can be seen through the skin before the eyes open, and immediately after opening a reddish-brown gleam can be seen.
 A few days later the eye darkens and is then barely distinguishable from that of a Normal chick, but by this time the difference in down colour is visible: Normal chicks have grey down, but Cinnamon (and Opaline and Ino) chicks have white.

 The skin of Cinnamon chicks is also redder than Normal's, and this persists into adulthood: the feet of Cinnamons are always pink rather than bluey-grey.
 The beak tends to be more orange in colour.

 Superficially, the Cinnamon is very like the two types of Fallow, the German Fallow and the English Fallow, but the eye of the Cinnamon is dark brown with white iris (except for the first few days after hatching, when it is purplish or plum-coloured) whereas the eyes of both varieties of Fallow are red at all ages.
 The body colour of the Cinnamon is also a rather deeper shade of green or blue than that of the Fallows.